tradingview/charting-library-tutorial/README.md

 - Use `charting_library-master` for the free Advanced Charts page.
 - Use `trading_platform-master` for the Trading Platform page.

-For Trading Platform broker features, the `tv:install:tp` script also copies TradingView's BrokerDemo bundle when it is present in the package.
+For Trading Platform broker features, the `tv:install:tp` script also installs TradingView's BrokerDemo bundle.
+It first checks the installed package, then falls back to fetching the bundle from the Trading Platform repository using the same version or git ref.
 If you place packages manually, copy the bundle into this path:

 ```text
 third_party/tradingview/broker-sample/dist/bundle.js